 Excellent passive income i.e. our unique market intelligence helps you achieve the highest market value and best terms and conditions for consumables, pharmacy, pathology and allied rents that are legal, ethical and sustainable;

 *These are the average results of our clients who have successfully implemented all elements of our restructuring program.
-Results may vary more favourably depending on the size and nature of each practice.
-In this sample, the average practice fee income ranges from a $1.5m to a $10m p.a.
+Results may vary more favorably depending on the size and nature of each practice.
+In this sample, the average practice fee income ranges from a $1.5m to $10m p.a.
 No job is too big or small to receive these benefits.
-From 24 years of national experience on tried and tested ideas that actually work, you too can achieve and enjoy the piece of mind these benefits can bring to you and the practice.
+From over 30 years of national experience on tried and tested ideas that actually work, you too can achieve and enjoy the peace of mind these benefits can bring to you and the practice.

 Our benefit to you must significantly exceed your investment in us.
 Our guarantee is if we both believe we can increase your income and/or reduce your risks, we will work for you.
 Pre-approved affordable finance is available if necessary to practices who would like to know more.

 Setting up new systems, training and business structures takes time.
 The cost benefits of restructuring are immediate upon implementation.
-To avoid duplicating external accounting and administrative costs, completing this work before the end of the financial year will save you significant amounts of money and time.
-Wherever you are in Australia, contact us now at email@example.com 1800 077 222 for an obligation free assessment with our principal adviser and Founder David Dahm, to see if we can help you achieve your practice agreement and arrangement goals.
+Wherever you are in Australia, contact us now at firstname.lastname@example.org 1800 077 222 for an obligation free assessment with our principal adviser and Founder David Dahm, to see if we can help you achieve your practice goals.
 For more information about us, visit www.healthandlife.com.au.
-For over 23 years, across Australia, we have worked with over 1200 practices like yours.
+For over 30 years, across Australia, we have worked with over 1200 practices like yours.
 We understand your practice and your industry.
 We do more than just your tax return.
 Ultimately we are about ensuring you have financial security.
 Click here more information about the restructuring time table.

 We continue to express concern about the viability of training positions, that the new 2015 national minimum terms and conditions impose on practices.
 All GP registrars must now be employed.
 We note the 2015 national minimum terms and conditions wages are on average 30% higher than the Award.
 Special Fair Work friendly employment contracts need to be signed by all Registrars and contractor arrangements are disallowed.